Arman19941113/html-diff/README.md

 # Html Diff

-Generate HTML content with unified or side-by-side differences.
+Compare HTML and generate the differences in either a unified view or a side-by-side comparison.

 ## Install